-Katie has taught all over the world.
-Her workshop can be organised in institutions of art, theaters, festivals and freelance studios.
+I have taught all over the world.
+My workshop can be organised in institutions of art, theaters, festivals and freelance studios.
 Workshops are usually five days, four hours per day with no more than 25 students.
-Katie can do as little as one day if the space is only able to sustain this, however she does insist that workshops are at least four hour sessions.
-Katie can accept students from all performance art and music backgrounds.
-Her only concern is that anyone who studies in her workshop have a deep interest in the material she will be sharing with the participants.
+I can do as little as one day if the space is only able to sustain this, however I do insist that workshops are at least three to four hour sessions.
+I can accept students from all performance art and music backgrounds.
+My only concern is that anyone who studies in my workshop has a deep interest in the material I will be sharing with the participants.

 Music Theater Workshop (Xmas workshop and Improvisation summer course)

 For musicians / actors / singers / dancers / text artists / performance artist